Contact the Local Government Division on 03 6232 7022 or Service Tasmania on 1300 135 513.

 Use the Tasmanian Government Directory to find staff contact details

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 The Local Government Division is responsible for administering the following legislation:

 There are also several "executed" Acts, or legislation enacted for a one-off purpose which has now been achieved.
 An example is the Local Government (Deferred Elections) Act 1990.

 Details of this legislation, and the subordinate legislation (or regulations) under each Act can be found at the Tasmanian Legislation database

-The Right to Information Act 2009, which commenced on 1 July 2010, introduces a new 'right to information' framework to replace the Freedom of Information Act 1991.
+The Right to Information Act 2009, (the Act) which commenced on 1 July 2010, introduced a new right to information' framework to replace the Freedom of Information Act 1991.